danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Plots with the same :math:`x-` and :math:`y-` axes are tiled if the
-tiling option from the (p)age options menu (:ref:`sec:optionspage`)
+tiling option from the :ref:`sec:menu-p`.
-is set.
 Tiling means that only one axis is shown where multiple plots
 share the same x or y axis and that the plots are placed as close to
 each other as possible.
 For rendered plots a shared colour bar is
 plotted which spans the full length of the page.